codyngpriest/alx-low_level_programming/0x0E-structures_typedef/README.md

 # This is a function that initialize a variable of type struct dog
 2. A dog will teach you unconditional love.
 If you can have that in your life, things won't be too bad
 # This is a function that prints a struct dog
+3. Outside of a dog, a book is a man's best friend.
+Inside of a dog it's too dark to read
+# This is a new type dog_t as a new name for the type struct dog